 In the Forex trading, the terms “pip” and “pipette” are frequently utilized to characterize price fluctuations and changes.
 A complete understanding of these fundamental terms is essential for comprehending the worth of a currency and its behavior in terms of price movements.

-What are Pips in Forex Trading?
+What is a Pip in Forex Trading?
+Understanding the Basics

 The phrase “pip” in Forex trading refers to the slightest price change, which is the last decimal point of a quoted price.
 Most major currency pairs, such as the US dollar, Euro, British pound, Canadian dollar, Swiss franc, etc., move in increments of four decimal places, with a few exceptions, such as the Japanese yen, which is quoted in two decimal places.